 Containers of Arborio sat crowded on the designated rice shelves, though all the other rice had long since been scavenged.
 I added a second liter and a half container of chicken broth to my basket and a block of six-month aged manchego cheese.
 Rounding things out with two bags of whole wheat penne and grapefruit sparkling water, I got into the mercifully short check out line, had my only face-to-face interaction for the past three days–exchanging pleasantries with the cashier–then walked the four blocks back to my apartment.

 I left the dry goods on the floor in my reusable bag, bright red and emblazoned with the NC State logo.
-I haphazardly filled the cabinet that serves as my pantry after my initial apocalypse grocery run a week earlier.
-For that trip, I crafted a meticulous list which included a mix of fresh food and non-perishables.
+I’d haphazardly filled the cabinet that serves as my pantry after my initial apocalypse grocery run a week earlier.
+For that trip, I crafted a meticulous list that included a mix of fresh food and non-perishables.
 I didn’t want to appear overly concerned to the people peeking into my grocery cart, who would hopefully assume that I was cooking for a family of five and not just myself.
 I also wanted to be prepared.
 After trip number two, there was nowhere to put my three liters of chicken broth.

 New York apartments are not made for doomsday-prepper-style hoarding.